-The following document is an extract from an article titled “Ulster’s Children: Waiting for the Prince of Peace” by Robert Coles.
-It appeared in The Atlantic Monthly in December 1980:
+The following extract comes from an article titled “Ulster’s Children: Waiting for the Prince of Peace” by Robert Coles.
+It appeared in Atlantic Monthly in December 1980:

 “The UK, hey hey, let’s stay.”
 Those words were assembled by some Protestant children from the Shankill area, a Belfast working-class neighbourhood where Catholics are feared and hated by many people indeed.
 It was not a very good slogan, the boys who coined it decided; they abandoned it.
 Why not get to the heart of the matter with a few familiar swears… “dirty Taigs” or “filthy Fenians”?
 As for the objects of these slurs, Catholic children were not without their own epithets: “Orangies” or “Huns” or “lousy Prods”.